amsonline/flixteam-fibonacci/README.md

 # Fibonacci calculator
+This readme contains all my thoughts while implementing this API.

 ## Getting started
 After creating the interface, I started to think how can I implement the method to get best result.